sidshetty01/FinSecureAnon/Results/Synthetic Data Test Results/README.md

 # Results of Testing Conducted on PII Detection and Anonymization Model using Synthetic Financial Document Templates -
-This Folder contains Test Results of Testing conducted on Real Financial Document -
+This Folder contains Test Results of Testing conducted on Synthetic Financial Document Templates -
 1. Audit Reports
 2. Compliance Reports
 3. Transaction Reports